 During the course of their dissertation work, doctoral candidates are required to enroll in a minimum of eighteen credit hours of dissertation (699) credit.
 Enrollment in 699 should not begin prior to the semester in which the student takes the doctoral comprehensive examination.
 Only those credit hours gained in the semester during which the comprehensive examination is passed and in succeeding semesters can be counted toward the eighteen credit hours required.
-A student enrolled in 699 who fails the comprehensive exam cannot apply any 699 credit hours from that semester toward their program of studies.
+A student who fails the comprehensive exam cannot apply any 699 credit hours toward his/her program of studies until the semester in which the comprehensive examination is retaken and passed.